-76 Op. cit., sec.
-62.

-- 4. Community Forestry Development Committee: Community initiatives established in NFRL (2006) to assist in administering control and effectiveness in the management of forest resources - 5.
+- 1.1.
+National Climate Change Steering Committee: Multi-sectoral committee responsible for formulating and aligning climate change policies with national development programs - 1.2.
+National Climate Change Secretariat: Operational Arm of the Steering committee providing coordination, monitoring and evaluation (CC A&M, REDD+, CDM etc) - 1.3.
+Working groups: - 1.3.1.
+REDD Technical Working Group: providing technical guidance on the development and implementation of a national REDD Strategy - 1.3.2.
+C&P/SESA Working group: providing guidance on the development of consultation and participation plans - 2.
+Voluntary Partnership Agreement: Governance platform for legally sourced timber including strong stakeholder engagement and community forest monitoring platform which could be used for REDD+ - 3.
+National Forest Program Facility/ Community Forest Forum: two level structure operating at the national and county level- forums for forestry consultation and multi stakeholder engagement - 4.
+Community Forestry Development Committee: Community initiatives established in NFRL (2006) to assist in administering control and effectiveness in the management of forest resources - 5.
 Liberia Extractive Industry Transparency Initiative (LEITI): LEITI monitors the agriculture, timber and extractive industries to ensure they follow laws and pay taxes etc, via the "publish what you pay" principle in Liberia - 6.
 PRS/ National Visioning for 2017: Next iteration of Liberia's development agenda originating from the county for which REDD+ needs to be included in - 7.
-Land and Governance Commissions: Commissions working to resolve land rights and governance issues across Liberia - 8.
+Land and Governance Commissions: Commissions working to resolve land rights and governance issues across Liberia, which will be critical in clarifying carbon ownership rights in the longer term. - 8.
 Liberia Forestry Initiative: Collaboration of donors and implementing partners addressing forestry issues in Liberia - 9.
-Key Government Agencies: EPA, FDA, MOA, MIA, MLME, MPEA, MOF and MOJ - Civil Society Networks: FPIC processes are institutionalized within the national REDD Regulations - 11.
+Key Government Agencies: EPA, FDA, MOA, MIA, MLME, MPEA, MOF and MOJ - 10.
+Civil Society Networks: FPIC processes are institutionalized within the national REDD Regulations - 11.
 Private Sector: logging, agriculture, marketing associations - 12.
 National Traditional and Religious Councils: Networks of traditional and religious leaders